flancian/garden/ta-eis-heauton.md

   - I was introduced to this concept by [[peter limberg]].
   - [[pull]] [[meditations]]
 - My [[meditations]] are scattered through the [[Agora]].
-  - They are also here.
-You can think of this page as a timeline.
+  - Some of them are explicitly linked here.
+You can think of this page as a high level timeline or an [[index]].

 ## 2020

 - This is my [[manifesto]].
   - [[pull]] [[manifesto]]
 - In [[Flancia]] there is an [[Agora]].